 Special rates for individuals in certain fields of excellence

 A flat rate tax of 15% is applicable on employment income received by an individual who is established in a field of excellence under a qualified contract of employment.
 This special rate of tax is applicable to individuals who are not domiciled in Malta however opt to move to Malta and work in manufacturing and research and development sectors.
-The fields of excellence are determined by the Malta Enterprise Corporation and are limited to employment contracts with annual emoluments of at least €45,000 and with at least three-year of comparable experience or the necessary qualifications to perform the necessary duties as per contract of employment.
+The fields of excellence are determined by the Malta Enterprise and are limited to employment contracts with annual emoluments of at least €45,000 and with at least three years of comparable experience or the necessary qualifications to perform the necessary duties as per contract of employment.
 The special rate applies for a consecutive period of three years with the possibility to extend the special rate for another year at the discretion of the Malta Enterprise Corporation.
-The current rules are active until 31 December 2018.

 Highly qualified persons rules

 As an incentive to attract more foreign experts in certain sectors to work from Malta, a special tax rate of 15% is applicable on employment income received from ‘Eligible office’ with a licenced company.
 Income exceeding €5,000,000 is not subject to any tax.
 The special rate is applicable for a period of 5 years for EEA nationals and 4 years for third country nationals with the possibility to apply for a one-time extension.

 The targeted sectors of the economy are in the finance, aviation and gaming industry.
 This scheme has been in operation since 2010 with an expected termination date in 2025.
 Various conditions need to be met to enable the employee benefit from the special tax rate: